spinframework/spin-docs/content/blog/mcp-with-wasmcp.md

 3. Scaling and and response latency matter.
 We may not initially think of the response time of remote tool calls as being important, given inference itself (especially with thinking enabled) is generally slow anyway.
 But consider that in answering a single query, an agent may need to make many consecutive tool calls to one or more remote MCP servers.
 The latency of even a few hundred milliseconds for each tool call can quickly snowball to seconds of lag.
 In realtime use cases like a voice or stock trading agent, even small response delays for tool calls can translate to the success or failure of the overall interaction or goal.
 4. Authorization is painful.
 While the MCP spec does define OAuth flows, authorization is not yet straightforward to implement in practice.
 Currently, it requires an authorizer that supports [Dynamic Client Registration](https://datatracker.ietf.org/doc/html/rfc7591).
 Support for a simplified flow via [OAuth Client ID Metadata Documents](https://datatracker.ietf.org/doc/draft-ietf-oauth-client-id-metadata-document/) is confirmed for the November 2025 spec release.

-Many projects and platforms, from new startups to established enterprises, are taking a crack at solutions to each of these problems.
-These implementations are often piecemeal and built on proprietary stacks.
-But there is a unique intersection of emerging technologies that stands to provide a more holistic, portable, and open foundation.
+There is a unique intersection of emerging technologies that could address some of this pain and more.

 ## WebAssembly Components